Generic Name: Imipramine hydrochloride

 Consideration should be given to changing the therapeutic regimen, including possibly discontinuing the medication, in patients whose depression is persistently worse, or who are experiencing emergent suicidality or symptoms that might be precursors to worsening depression or suicidality, especially if these symptoms are severe, abrupt in onset, or were not part of the patient's presenting symptoms.

-A dose of 2.5 mg/kg/day of Imipramine Hydrochloride Tablets USP should not be exceeded in childhood.
+Children - A dose of 2.5 mg/kg/day of Imipramine hydrochloride tablets, USP should not be exceeded in childhood.
 ECG changes of unknown significance have been reported in pediatric patients with doses twice this amount.

 Extreme caution should be used when this drug is given to: patients with cardiovascular disease because of the possibility of conduction defects, arrhythmias, congestive heart failure, myocardial infarction, strokes, and tachycardia.
 These patients require cardiac surveillance at all dosage levels of the drug;